Ziphil/ZatlinTypescript/document/error.md

 # Thus this pattern almost always fails to output a string.
 ```

+### 2001: `No such identifier: 'xxx'`
+You specified a particular identifier name as a starting point, but there is no such identifier defined.

 ## Other errors
 ### 90xx: `Cannot happen (at xxx)`
 This error cannot occur if the processor runs as intended.